HebID: Detecting Social Identities in Hebrew-language Political Text: Related Work

 \paragraph{Framing and stance.} Beyond mentions, understanding how groups are portrayed is crucial.
-The \emph{Us vs.\ Them} corpus \citep{HuguetCabot2021} annotates Reddit comments for target group, stance (supportive vs.\ hostile), and emotion, using a multi‐task RoBERTa model. \citet{Card2022} study 140 years of U.S.\ congressional speeches on immigration, combining sentiment classification with custom frame lexica to reveal evolving and polarized frames.
+The \emph{Us vs.\ Them} corpus \citep{HuguetCabot2021} annotates Reddit comments for target group, stance (supportive vs.\ hostile), and emotion, using a multi-task RoBERTa model. \citet{doi:10.1073/pnas.2120510119} study 140 years of U.S.\ congressional speeches on immigration, combining sentiment classification with custom frame lexica to reveal evolving and polarized frames.
 The Media Frames Corpus \citep{Card2015} provides frame annotations (including cultural identity frames) for news articles.
-These resources focus on single‐label stance or framing, and predominantly English texts.
+These resources focus on single-label stance or framing, and predominantly English texts.